winglang/wing.cloud/docs/stories/wing-preview-mvp.md

 * **Name**: the unique name of the application (within the user's context), cannot be changed once an app is created.
 The name must be symbolic (lowercase, digits, hyphens).
 E.g. `my-app-123`.
 * **Source**: `repository` (e.g. `monadahq/hello`) and `entrypoint` (e.g. `main.w`).
 * **Inputs**: for every "input" defined in the application defined in the application, a secure value must be supplied for each type of environment (preview, prod).
 If a value is missing for a certain input, a **warning** icon will be displayed next to the "Inputs" section as well as on the main view of the app.
+(Warning section is P2)

 ## URLs
 ### Programmatic API